 RightCare helps health and care professionals by using data, evidence and intelligence to diagnose issues and identify opportunities.
 By applying RightCare guidance and tools, systems can deliver improvements for patients and their populations.

-The NHS RightCare delivery methodology is based around three simple principles of working with local systems;
+The RightCare methodology is based around three simple principles;

-NHS RightCare’s offer is aimed at systems and starts with a review of indicative data to identify opportunities to reduce unwarranted variation and improve population healthcare.
+RightCare’s offer starts with a review of indicative data to identify opportunities for systems to reduce unwarranted variation and improve population healthcare.

-NHS RightCare also provides STPs opportunity data by presenting the sum of all the equivalent opportunities of the CCGs in that area in one pack.
+RightCare provides ICS’s opportunity data by presenting the sum of all the equivalent opportunities of the Primary Care Networks (PCNs) in that area in one pack.
 They do not include negative opportunities or those which are statistically insignificant.

-The data and evidence provides a set of resources to support systems to concentrate their improvement efforts where there is greatest opportunity to address variation and improve population health.
+The data and evidence provide a set of resources to support systems to concentrate their improvement efforts where there is greatest opportunity to address variation and improve population health.

-To support the implementation of NHS RightCare, every local health system in England has an NHS RightCare team working with them, led by a Delivery Partner, providing the data and intelligence and focussing support for transformation.
-NHS RightCare supplies the Delivery Partners with tools and products to structure and shape their conversations with health systems and Delivery Partners are then able to share evidence-based best practice, developed with our national partners, at the moment that local clinicians are considering what good looks like in that area of their system.
+RightCare supplies systems with tools and products to identify improvements using evidence-based best practice, developed with our national partners, at the moment that local clinicians are considering what good looks like in that area of their system.